thef4tdaddy/SentinelShare/README.md

 ## 🚀 Features

-- **Smart Receipt Detection**: Automatically identifies receipts from retailers like Amazon, Starbucks, Apple, and more, separating them from shipping notifications and promotional spam.
+- **🌙 Dark Mode Support**: Sleek, modern interface with automatic system preference detection and manual override (theme persistence).
-- **Multi-Account Support**: Connects to multiple IMAP accounts (Gmail, iCloud) to monitor for receipts.
+- **📧 In-App Email Management**: Add and manage multiple IMAP accounts directly from the dashboard with encrypted credential storage.
 - **Intelligent Forwarding**: Forwards detected receipts to a target email address with a rich, summary header.
 - **Smart Actions**:
   - **Block**: Stop forwarding specific senders or categories with one click.